t753/VPN-Lifeguard/README.md

 for Linux more robust.
 You can just download and install the .deb for Ubuntu/Mint, or for your different version of Linux download the source code, install the Gambas3 IDE, and then complie the code to make make a runnable executable and/or create an installation package in the Gambas3 IDE.
-Or you can just copy the executable (VPNLifeguard.gambas) from the downloaded source code and run it (the gambas3 dependencies must be installed to do this (sudo apt-get install gambas3 (install the IDE)... after adding the repository for it ... see Linux page of this repsoitory).
+Or you can just copy the executable (VPNLifeguard.gambas) from the downloaded source code and run it (the gambas3 dependencies must be installed to do this (sudo apt-get install gambas3 (install the IDE)... after adding the repository for gambas3).

 # VPN Lifeguard